ARE YOU STRUGGLING WITH ACNE? DO YOU WANT CLEAR SKIN? THESE SKIN CARE HACKS CHANGED EVERYTHING FOR ME.

 Pro Tip: Do NOT use a Clarisonic or other cleaning brush on your acne.
 Using this made my acne so much worse.
 I was told that The Clarisonic would make my acne worse before it got better, but it got so bad that I would never recommend someone use one of these on active acne.

-Everything I’ve said from above I strongly believe in; however, if you’re serious about finding a solution to your acne, a simple cleanser and a simplified skin care routine is not going to cut it.
+Everything I’ve said from above I strongly believe in; however, if you’re serious about finding a solution to your acne, a cleanser, moisturizer and a simplified skin care routine is not going to cut it.

 You need a treatment that is specifically formulated for acne prone skin, but one that isn’t so severe that it only irritates your skin more.